deco3500/Speak2Me/README.md

 3. The contributor narrates the article and uploads it to the ‘Speak2Me’ database through a website, providing a link to the source article. | 3.
 They press play and listen.
 4. They select the appropriate tags for the article. | 4.
 The app, filtering uploaded articles for the user’s tags, plays a stream of recent high-ranking recordings.
 5. The article is upvoted by the user, which affects the contributor’s total score (encouraging to upload again or to improve their narration). | 5.
 The user likes the way the article is narrated, so ‘upvotes’ the article.

+### General use cases:
+####Listener:
+1.As an commuter I would like to be able to listen to the most recent news because it allows me to consume news without distracting me from my commute.
+2.As an person who likes to jog, I would like to be able to consume news while I jog, because it spends time by doing both activities together.
+3.As a person who is visually impaired I would like to be able to consume the most recent news as it happens with as little effort as possible.
+4.As a user who values quality and integity I would like to be able to filter news to my standard of quality.

+Creator:
+1.As a news broadcaster I want my news to reach as many people as possible through as many mediums as possible.

 ## Team:
 ### Members of the DECO3500 course, team ‘TrashFilter’: